norment/redcap/README.md

 # MultiSense Hub-Node

-**A secure database and workflow solution for sensitive multimodal research data**
+**Concepts, tooling, and workflows for secure multimodal research data management in TSD**

+> **Note:** MultiSense Hub-Node is a research and development initiative.
+> It does **not** constitute a centrally operated or general-purpose service on TSD.
+> The repository provides software, configuration examples, and documentation
+> that projects may adapt in collaboration with their local IT/TSD contacts.

 ------------------------------------------------------------------------

 ## Important links

 * For step-by-step instructions about installing REDCap on TSD, see [INSTALL.md](INSTALL.md)
-* If you face any issues, open a new github issue [here](https://github.com/norment/redcap/issues)
+* If you face any issues with this repository, open a new GitHub issue [here](https://github.com/norment/redcap/issues)
 * For official information from USIT TSD, see [here](https://www.uio.no/english/services/it/research/sensitive-data/help/software/redcap.html)
-* For in-depth overview of REDCap functionality, check https://project-redcap.org/, or join [REDCap community](https://projectredcap.org/resources/community/)
+* For an in-depth overview of REDCap functionality, see https://project-redcap.org/ or join the [REDCap community](https://projectredcap.org/resources/community/)

 ## Container tooling